Self-employment has grown rapidly over the past few years, the rise of this sector of employment has been seen across all regions in the UK.

 Someone who runs their own small business venture and is classed as self-employed is likely a sole trader, although that may not be the case for you.
 Someone is a sole trader when they run their own business and are considered to be self-employed.
 This person would have complete control over their own business venture, including all profits after tax and any assets that belong to it.
 A sole trader will be solely reliable for their business’ debts and because of this their personal assets and finance are always at risk.

-What is self employed business finance?
+What is a self employed business Loan?

 PDQ Funding have developed a better approach to finance and funding for self-employed individuals, as a market leader for unsecured business loans in the UK.
 Business cash flow funding is available to your venture if you have been trading for over 6 months and take at least £5,000 in customer debit and credit card transactions per month.
 This will allow you a cash advance of between £5,000 to £200,000.
 There are no need for business plans or personal guarantees with our short term small business loans.